cbess/text-sherlock/README.md

 ## Project Goals

-1. Provide an easy to setup and adequate text search engine solution.
+1. Provide an easy to setup, fast, and adequate text search engine solution.
 1. Be a respectable alternative to [OpenGrok](https://github.com/OpenGrok/OpenGrok).
 1. Influence the authors of [OpenGrok](https://github.com/OpenGrok/OpenGrok) to provide a simpler setup process.
 	- I successfully setup two installations on CentOS and Ubuntu 11.x and each time it took more than two hours.
 TS setup takes less than 10 minutes (excluding package download time).